Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Before you leave hospital the cardiac rehabilitation nurse, or physiotherapist, will give you advice on when you can resume different types of exercise or activity.

 Approximately 10 days after a heart attack most people will be ready to start gentle physical activity again.
 The key with exercise after a heart attack is to start slowly, do something every day and gradually build up your level of activity.
-This is called paced activity.

 Doing simple home exercises is a good idea to begin with and allows you to be in complete control.
 Walking is also easy to fit in and can be built up gradually.
 Use how you feel to gauge how well you are coping and move things on when you can manage your set tasks easily.